aptos-labs/aptos-core/documentation/aptos-blockchain-economics.md

     understand and remediate.

--   Decentralization - Blockchains can be considered decentralized databases that can support different safety and liveness guarantees.
+-   Decentralization - Blockchains can be considered decentralized databases that support different safety and liveness guarantees.
     While the Aptos blockchain supports safety and liveness with up to
     $f$ malicious stake (see Section
     [4](#proof-of-stake){reference-type="ref"
-    reference="proof-of-stake"}, it is up to society to determine the ultimate security of the network.
+    reference="proof-of-stake"}, our community will help determine the ultimate security of the network.
 Validators can fork the mainnet, and participants can choose which fork to follow.
-Adding support for more participants to join in the security of the network is a priority.
+Adding more participants to join in the security of the network is a priority.

 -   Stability - Large and frequent changes in economic policy can lead to demand volatility.
 Economic policies that lead to substantial changes in supply can also lead to demand volatility.
-Significant changes must capture the voice of all participants while leaving flexibility to quickly handle critical situations such as a correctness bug or a safety attack.
+Significant changes must capture the voices of all participants while leaving flexibility to quickly handle critical situations, such as a correctness bug or a safety attack.

 -   Sustainability - The Aptos ecosystem is built to last.
 The